 First thing I always say is, do NOT level the books in your classroom library.
 I am a firm believer in keeping the books leveled behind the scenes.
 I only use book levels for my direct instruction with students, like in guided reading.
 I want the classroom library to be a place where there is no leveling.
 I don’t want to tell my kids you can only read books that are a level “G” or that are the color red.
 So I keep the levels behinds the scenes.
 Instead of organizing them by level, I organize them by either genre, author, or by interest.

 Do not limit the students book choices in your classroom library, instead, teach students how to choose books that are appropriate for them.
-Not only appropriate for their ability, but for their interest as well.
+Teach them to choose books not only appropriate for their ability, but for their interest as well.
 Not every book will be interesting to every reader.
 So, teach students how to find books that are a good fit for them.

 Also, I recommend having someone on library duty.
 At the end of the day, this student will go to the library and make sure that everything is right.
 All the books made it back to their bins, and that the library is clean.
 That’s another great mini-lesson you can do.
 Talk to your kids about how to check out books and how to put them back correctly so that everyone can enjoy the library for the entire year.